mobxjs/mobx/docs/enabling-decorators.md

 ## Enabling decorators

 After years of alterations, ES decorators have finally reached Stage 3 in the TC39 process, meaning that they are quite stable and won't undergo breaking changes again like the previous decorator proposals have.
 MobX has implemented support for this new "2022.3/Stage 3" decorator syntax.
+With modern decorators, it is no longer needed to call `makeObservable` / `makeAutoObservable`.

 2022.3 Decorators are supported in:
 * TypeScript (5.0 and higher, make sure that the `experimentalDecorators` flag is NOT enabled).
+[Example commit](https://github.com/mweststrate/currencies-demo/commit/acb9ac8c148e8beef88042c847bb395131e85d60).
 * For Babel make sure the plugin [`proposal-decorators`](https://babeljs.io/docs/babel-plugin-proposal-decorators) is enabled with the highest version (currently `2023-05`).
+[Example commit](https://github.com/mweststrate/currencies-demo/commit/4999d2228208f3e1e10bc00a272046eaefde8585).

 ```js
 // tsconfig.json